latenighttales/alcali/README.md

 - Store your jobs results by leveraging the `master_job_store` setting with database master returner.

-- Check your minions conformity to their highstate.
+- Check your minions conformity to their highstate or **any state**.

 - Keep track of custom state at a glance.